President, Adam Personnel

 - Member, Board of Directors, New York Staffing Association, 2015-2017

 Catherine’s education includes a B.S. and M.B.A. from Manhattan College.
-She is also a member of the Adjunct faculty of Manhattan College where she teaches in the O’Malley School of Business.
+Catherine was also a member of the Adjunct faculty of Manhattan College where she taught in the O’Malley School of Business.

 Catherine is a native New Yorker who enjoys spending time with family and friends, exercising and making sure she laughs at least three times a day, all which helped her complete two NYC Marathons.